AkashSuman1999/UrbanMatch/assumptions_and_brief_report.md

 # Brief explanation
 ## Add User Update Endpoint:
-Endpoint : /users/{user_id}, HTTP METHOD : PUT and it is expecting updated user details in its payload.
+Endpoint : /users/{user_id}, HTTP METHOD : PUT.

+It is expecting updated user details in its payload.
 It will update in the following steps:
 1. When this API is triggered, firstly we are fetching the user details for the given user_id from the database.
 2. then we are converting the existing_user details into dictionary and updating it from the payload we received from API.